evildmp/BrachioGraph/docs/tutorial/basic-improvement.rst

 Adjust the angle calculations
 ---------------------------------

-The default definition assumes that a 10 ms difference in pulse-width will result in a 1 degree difference in the motor's position.
-In practice, you'll likely find that it's not quite 10 ms. This will introduce distortion into the drawings.
+The default definition assumes that a 10 µs difference in pulse-width will result in a 1 degree difference in the motor's position.
+In practice, you'll likely find that it's not quite 10 µs.
+This will introduce distortion into the drawings.
 Assuming that when you do ``bg.park()``, the inner arm is exactly at -90˚, try this::

     bg.set_angles(angle_1=0)